-The safety requirements for elevator phone lines in the State of California are pretty simple, they rely heavily on the requirements of the ADA (Americans with Disabilities Act), ASME(American Society of Mechanical Engineers), and IBC (International Building Code).
-For our purposes, we are going to focus on the ADA requirements as they pertain more to the emergency communication line.
+The safety requirements for elevator phone lines in the State of California are pretty simple; they rely heavily on the requirements of the ADA (Americans with Disabilities Act), ASME(American Society of Mechanical Engineers), and IBC (International Building Code).
+For our purposes, we will focus on the ADA requirements as they pertain more to the emergency communication line.

 ADA safety requirements for elevators

 If your building has been constructed or renovated after July 1994, the entire building must comply with the Americans with Disabilities Act (ADA Standards updated 2010 ) requirements.
 An elevator communications system that does not meet these codes is not compliant and puts you at liability for fines, lawsuits, and license suspensions.

 Two-way communication must be available in elevator cabs that deaf/blind users can use

 Emergency Controls & Phone

 Emergency controls must be grouped at the bottom of the elevator control panel and have their centerlines no less than 35 inches above the finish floor

 Floor Announcements or cues

 Either automatic verbal announcement of stop or non-verbal audible signal of passed floors and stops must be used